ag-informatics/ag-informatics-course/module1/lab1.2/README.md

 4. Under the "My Solution" heading, provide a 1 paragraph description of your solution, and why you chose to lay out the information in the way you did.

-Note: the storyboard and wireframes are not going to be graded based on artistic quality - that doesn't matter.
+**Note**: the storyboard and wireframes are not going to be graded based on artistic quality - that doesn't matter.
 You will be graded on attempting the design exercises and putting together a **logcial flow of information**.

 ## How to Submit your Lab
 Make sure all your work for this week is inside the "Lab1" folder within your repository titled "YOURNAME-ASM591-Labs".
 Remember to use the git commands "add", "commit", and finally "push" to add your files, commit the changes with a comment, and push the changes to the Github website.